 I am an insect ecologist.
-My work focuses on studying species and communities in a changing world.
-Climate and habitat change are the most pronounced threats to virtually all species and ecosystems.
-Such changes affect plant-insect associations at all levels.
+I use insects as model organisms to study effects of environmental change on species interactions and communities.
+Climate and land use change are the most pronounced threats to virtually all species and ecosystems.
+These affect plant-insect associations at all levels.

-I am particularly keen to work on questions relating to relationships between functional species traits and environmental habitat characteristics.
-It is important in modern ecology to understand ecological communities not only in regard of their species composition, but also the functional roles of different species, by studying morphological, chemical and physiological species traits
+My work focuses on identifying relationships between species, functional traits and the environment.
+It is important to understand ecological communities not only in relation to species composition, but also the functional roles of different species, by studying morphological, chemical and physiological species traits.

 Please also have a look at my Google Scholar profile